REGISTRATION AND RIDER BRIEFING

 Are there toilets available during the ride?

-There are toilet facilities at some of the stops, including Woodstock (second stop on the first day, second last stop on the return) and Giru (lunch stop on the first day).
-Otherwise, it’s off into the bush.
+There are toilet facilities at some of the stops, otherwise, it’s off into the bush.

 Will medical help be available?